Costa Rican Communities

 Study the ghosts and hauntings of Edinburgh, one of Europe’s most beautiful cities, cruise the Loch Ness, visit Glasgow and trek through the Highlands of Scotland.

 Study and experience the great genetic breakthroughs in this grand European tour of genetics: Cambridge, Paris, Vienna, and Stockholm and more.

-Attend an entire A-level film festival in the Italian-Swiss Lake region, with two-weeks of preparatory film studies in Cannes, France.
+Attend an entire A-level film festival in the Italian-Swiss Lake region, with two-weeks of preparatory film studies in Berlin, Germany.

 Learn why some European cities are way ahead of U.S. cities in sustainable development and design.

 Experience Celtic culture through literature, culture, language, music, and politics.

 Journey through two European countries famous for their trend setting historical and contemporary art, architecture and design.